KFreon/KaelsKabbage/content/posts/2023-07-10-newtonsoft-vs-systemtextjson/index.md

 ## Profiling
 Before I go further, yes I did some profiling, and no it didn't really point at serialisation as an issue.
 It did show huge allocations and GC time waiting and I had a thought that it could be the massive objects we're serialising out to the UI.
-I thought "Even if it isn't that (since it wasn't really showing in my profiler) I want to see what the difference is.
+I thought "Even if it isn't that (since it wasn't really showing in my profiler) I want to see what the difference is".
-> The profilers call out EFCore as the highest allocator for reading data from DB, but I can't really do anything about that...
+> The profilers call out EFCore as the highest allocator, but that's because it's reading data from the database and I can't really do anything about that...

 # Setup
 I grabbed an example output from my Test environment, and it looks like this: